allo-protocol/allo-v2/contracts/strategies/proportional-payout/Spec.md

 - `allocate` — function for voters (i.e. wallet holding an SBT issued by Privy) to cast a vote for one of the projects
     - When called by an eligible voter, increments the number of votes a project has received, the total number of votes cast, and records who voted
-    - A wallet can only vote once and for for one project
+    - A wallet can only vote once and for one project
     - `allocate` must be called during the voting window

 ### Final allocation logic